Combative Trump insists there is 'blame on both sides' for clashes in Virginia

 The president’s comments effectively wiped away the more conventional statement he delivered at the White House a day earlier when he branded members of the KKK, neo-Nazis and white supremacists who take part in violence as “criminals and thugs.”

-Trump’s advisers had hoped those remarks might quell a crush of criticism from both Republicans and Democrats.
-But the president’s retorts Tuesday suggested he had been a reluctant participant in that cleanup effort.
+Trump’s advisers had hoped those remarks might quell a crush of criticism from Republicans, Democrats and business leaders.
+But the president’s retorts Tuesday suggested he had been a reluctant participant in that cleanup effort and renewed questions about why he seems to struggle to unequivocally condemn white nationalists.

-During an impromptu press conference in the lobby of his Manhattan skyscraper, he praised his original response to the Charlottesville clashes and angrily blamed liberal groups in addition to white supremacist for the violence.
-Some of those protesting the rally to save a statue of Confederate General Robert E. Lee were “also very violent,” he said.

-“There are two sides to a story,” he said.
-He added that some facts about the violence still aren’t known.
+The blowback was swift, including from fellow Republicans.
+Sen. Marco Rubio of Florida said Trump should not allow white supremacists “to share only part of the blame.”
+House Speaker Paul Ryan declared in a tweet that “white supremacy is repulsive” and there should be “no moral ambiguity,” though he did not specifically address the president.

+The president’s comments mirrored rhetoric from the far-right fringe.
+A post Monday by the publisher of The Daily Stormer, a notorious neo-Nazi website, predicted that protesters are going to demand that the Washington Monument be torn down.

-Trump’s handling of the weekend violence has raised new and troubling questions, even among some supporters, about why he sometimes struggles to forcefully and unequivocally condemn white supremacist groups.
-Members of his own Republican Party have pressured him to be more vigorous in criticizing bigoted groups, and four business leaders have resigned from a White House jobs panel in response to his comments.
+Trump’s handling of the weekend violence has raised new and troubling questions, even among some supporters.
+Members of his own Republican Party have pressured him to be more vigorous in criticizing bigoted groups, and business leaders have begun abandoning a White House jobs panel in response to his comments.

+White House officials were caught off guard by his remarks Tuesday.
+He had signed off on a plan to not answer questions from journalists during an event touting infrastructure policies, according to a White House official not authorized to speak publicly about a private discussion.
+Once behind the lectern and facing the cameras, he overruled the decision.

+As Trump talked, his aides on the sidelines in the lobby stood in silence.
+Chief of staff John Kelly crossed his arms and stared down at his shoes, barely glancing at the president.
+Press secretary Sarah Huckabee Sanders looked around the room trying to make eye contact with other senior aides.
+One young staffer stood with her mouth agape.

 “As a Jew, as an American, as a human, words cannot express my disgust and disappointment,” Schatz said.
 “This is not my president.”